-The Cellular jail is a major attraction of Andaman Island and situated in the capital city Port Blair.
-The British used the Andaman Islands as a prison.
-The jail was constructed and completed over a period of 10 years from 1896 to 1906.
-Each cell has a dimension of 13.5x7.5 ft. with a single window at a height of 9 ft.
+The Cellular jail was constructed and completed over a period of 10 years from the year of 1896 to 1906.
+Each cell of the Jail has a dimension of 13.5x7.5 ft. with a single window at a height of 9 ft.
 The jail originally had a spoke like structure having seven blocks joining at one place with a high minar which was used as the control tower.
 Front of one block looks at the back of the other block, thus depriving the prisoners of a single sight of a single man.
-Now only 3 wings left rest demolished for hospital.
-Only one wing is open to tourists.
+Now only 3 wings left and rest demolished for a hospital.
+The only one wing is open for tourists.
 Each wing has 3 floors, each floor has 42 solitary cells, well-guarded by strong iron bars.
-Each cell is small, having a wooden piece to lie, a blanket, a small ventilator.

 30 INR (per person)